GEOS-Chem-IGE/GEOS-Chem-infra/doc/setup-guide.md

 #### Configure input data and register as a GEOS-Chem user

 If this is the first time you have created a run directory, you will be prompted to enter the path to the `ExtData` directory that contains input data for GEOS-Chem (meteorology, emissions, etc.).
-Enter `/summer/geoschem/COMMON/ExtData`:
+Enter the `$INPUTDATA` regarding the plateform you use.
+For example in Dahu:

 ```
 -----------------------------------------------------------